adobe/jsonschema2md/Contributing.md

 * What the changes intend
 * How they change the existing code
 * If (and what) they breaks (TODO: we should have tests instead. pst: working on that ;) )
-* Start the pull request with the JIRA issue ID, e.g. ACP-123
+* Start the pull request with the GitHub issue ID, e.g. #123

-Each commit message:
+Lastly, please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request!

+Each commit message that is not part of a pull request:

-* Should contain the issue ID like `[ACP-123]`
+* Should contain the issue ID like `#123`
 * Can contain the tag `[trivial]` for trivial changes that don't relate to an issue

 ## Coding Styleguides